 - Occult Detective: Somewhat subverted in his refusing to use magic.

 - One Steve Limit: Averted.
-Both Lovecraft and Bordon have the same first same, Harry, but Lovecraft prefers to go by his middle name, Phil, relegating his first name to merely an initial on both his business cards and office door.
+Both Lovecraft and Bordon have the same first name, Harry, but Lovecraft prefers to go by his middle name, Phil, relegating his first name to merely an initial on both his business cards and office door.

 - Our Demons Are Different: And man, are they ugly.